 Assuming that the Magi did indeed find special significance in the conjunctions of 3 and 2 BC, we can still only surmise how they might have interpreted them in order to come to the conclusion that they did.
 Martin suggests that the Magi would have associated Jupiter with kingship, and Venus with fertility and motherhood, and consequently that they may have understood their close conjunctions, along with close conjunctions with Regulus, to be a sign of the imminent birth of a new king.
 The fact that these occurred in the constellation of Leo may have led them to conclude that the new king was destined for the throne of the Jewish nation, since from ancient times the symbol of the lion was associated with Judah (see Gen 49: 9-10).
 As will be considered in more detail later, if they had a good understanding of the writings of Daniel and other Hebrew prophets then almost certainly they were expecting the coming of the promised Jewish messiah, and this may well have influenced their conclusion.
-If this is all so then very likely the celestial body that they were referring to when they said, "We saw his star when it rose."
+If this is all so then very likely the celestial body that they would have associated most directly with the new king was Jupiter, and it was this planet that they were referring to when they said, "We saw his star when it rose."
 It is noteworthy that the book of Revelation records Christ describing himself as the "bright morning star" (Rev 22: 16).